 - Do not practice child marriages.

 - Do not lie or steal or indulge in adultery.

 - Abstain from intoxicants like alcohol, tobacco or any other drugs.

 - Do not give or take dowry.
 (He had forbidden his followers from spending more than Rs 13 at a wedding).

 - Do not borrow or lend money on interest.

 - Do not indulge in casteism.
 All human beings are born alike.

-His Holiness Sri Satguru Jagjit Singh Ji is the Chief Patron of Vishav Namdhari Sangat (Regd).
+His Holiness Sri Satguru Uday Singh Ji is the Chief Patron of Vishav Namdhari Sangat (Regd).
 The Society is running an old age home, charitable educational institution and a 24 Hours, free of cost kitchen (Langar) at its head Office situated at Sri Bhaini Sahib.
 The Society has made arrangements for the care & treatment of under-unprivileged at best hospitals free of cost.
 Financial Assistance is also provided to the needy and the poor.
-Paaths, Havaans & Varnis are performed of the peace & harmony as per the directions of His Holiness Sri Satguru Jagjit Singh Ji.
+Paaths, Havaans & Varnis are performed of the peace & harmony as per the directions of His Holiness Sri Satguru Uday Singh Ji.

 Vishav Namdhari Sangat (Regd) is a Society registered under Indian Income Tax Act, 1961.
 Donations made to the Society are eligible for deduction under section 80G of the Income Tax Act, 1961.